cannonfodderalt/ChessInsights/readME.md

 ## Technical Deep Dive

-### **1. High-Throughput Data Engineering**
+### **1. Data Engineering**
-*   **Streaming Ingestion:** To process **927K+ games** and **43 Million moves** (~7GB raw text) without memory bottlenecks, I developed a Python parser using a generator pattern.
-This sanitizes PGN headers and extracts metadata in real-time.
 *   **Azure Data Factory (ADF) Orchestration:** Implemented an automated pipeline to manage the transition from unstructured Blob storage to a relational database.
-This includes "Copy Data" activities configured for high-performance bulk inserts.
+This includes "Copy Data" activities configured for bulk inserts.
 *   **Relational Star Schema:** Designed a normalized SQL schema optimized for analytics.
-By utilizing **Clustered Columnstore Indexes** on the Move-level tables, the system maintains sub-second query performance for complex aggregations.

 ### **2. Analytics Features**
 *   **Upset Probability Analysis:** Developed custom DAX measures to calculate "Underdog Win Percentages," dynamically identifying performance outliers in games with a **100+ Elo differential**.